NethServer/docs/developer-manual/en/gateway.rst

 NethServer firewall can handle 15 red (WAN) interfaces.
 Implementation uses Shorewall with LSM (Link Status Monitor).
 The LSM daemon takes care of monitoring WAN connections (interface) using ICMP traffic and it informs Shorewall about interface up/down events.
 Each interface can be checked using multiple IPs (see ``checkip`` property below).
 At least one IP must be reachable to mark the WAN connection as usable.
-If no IP is specified (recommnded option), the system will try to find a suitable ip, usually the next hop after the gateway.
+If no IP is specified (recommended option), the system will try to find a suitable ip, usually the next hop after the gateway.

 If you want to use a custom checkip, these are some lines guides to make the right choice: